gcalderone/Gnuplot.jl/docs/src/basic.md

 - a string occurring immediately after a dataset is interpreted as a *plot element* for the dataset, by which you can specify `using` clause, `with` clause, line styles, etc.;

-- the special symbol `:-`, whose meaning is to avoid creating a new plot (if given as first argument), or to avoid immediately running all commands to create the final plot (if given as last argument).
+- the special symbol `:-`, whose meaning is to avoid starting a new plot (if given as first argument), or to avoid immediately running all commands to create the final plot (if given as last argument).
 Its purpose is to allow splitting one long statement into multiple (shorter) ones.

 The above lists all the required concepts to follow the examples presented below.
-The `@gp` and `@gsp` macros also accepts further arguments, but their use will be discussed in [Advanced techniques](@ref).
+The [`@gp`](@ref) and [`@gsp`](@ref) macros also accepts further arguments, but their use will be discussed in [Advanced techniques](@ref).

 [^1]: a previous knowledge of [`gnuplot`](http://gnuplot.sourceforge.net/documentation.html) usage is, nevertheless, required.